Places

 - Includes additional Seoul service day or creative arts workshop.

-- Provides buffer for leadership training or alumni gatherings.
+- Includes buffer time for leadership training or alumni gatherings.

 12 Days